-Small to Sensational: Tips to Make Your Kitchen Grow
+Small to Sensational: Tips to Maximize Kitchen Space

 With kids or grandkids home for the summer, your kitchen might be feeling smaller.
 And perhaps it is, especially if you have a vintage San Diego home where the kitchen wasn’t given as much space as it is in today’s new builds.
 In either case, here are some ways you can make your kitchen – the place in your home where everyone gathers! – look and feel larger.